 Remember, relax and have fun!
 We want to hear you!
-This year, Doox auditions are Friday, August 31st in the Pierson Large Practice Room; Saturday, September 1st; and Sunday, September 2nd, both in the Saybrook Underbrook!
-One week later, we'll hold callbacks again in the Underbrook for rushees who, for one reason or another, we'd like to hear sing again.
+This year, Doox auditions are Friday, August 30th; Saturday, August 31st; and Sunday, September 1st!
+One week later, we'll hold callbacks again for rushees who, for one reason or another, we'd like to hear sing again.

 Woolsey and Dwight only give each group a short time to perform, so in the week between auditions and callbacks, each group holds a full-length concert called a Singing Dessert.
 This is your absolute best chance to experience the true breadth, depth, and sonic range of our group's repertoire and to see what a Doox concert is like.
 You'll enjoy the food, but make no mistake: the main courses of the night are the savory soloists, impeccable shoe sound, and our stunning, ambitious, and powerful arrangements.

 Our Singing Dessert is Friday, September 6, 2019 at 8:30pm.

 Here's a sample of our music so you get a sense of our rep!

 Callbacks & rush meals